KubaTaba1uga/python_baresip_bindings/contributors/build_baresip_and_confirm_it_is_working/README.md

 # Send message via CLI

-This example was created on Debian based system, using baresip/re v3.7.0.
+This example was created on Debian based system.

 ## Installation